 The idea of Sounding Letters is to use the initial letters of Ars Electronica Futurelab and Ars Electronica Center as a musical theme and to compose a piece of music based on this theme by using an AI system.
 Both the Ars Electronica Futurelab and the Ars Electronica Center celebrated their 25th anniversaries in 2021.

-In music, notes can be represented as letters.
-The letters A to G are used for this.
-For example, a C major scale is represented as C, D, E, F, G, A, B. Each letter corresponds to a tone that can occur in different octaves.
-In the case of the Ars Electronica Futurelab initials, the musical theme consists of A-E-F; in the case of the Ars Electronica Center initials, it consists of A-E-C. The AI-based music composition system Ricercar, which is being developed at the Ars Electronica Futurelab by artist and researcher Ali Nikrang, can interpret the initials A.E.F. and A.E.C. as musical notes and composed several pieces of music from them on the theme of “Sounding Letters”.
+The representation is based on the following idea: Notes in music can be represented as letters.
+Eight letters A to G are used for this purpose.
+A C-major scale, for example, is represented as C, D, E, F, G, A, B. Each letter corresponds to a note that can occur in different octaves.
+In the case of the Ars Electronica Futurelab the musical theme consists of A-E-F and in the case of the Ars Electronica Center the theme is: A-E-C.

 From a musical point of view, an interesting aspect of these themes is that all the notes belong to the same or similar chords (e.g A-min, F-maj, F-maj7 or A-min6) and thus all the letters harmonize in any combination.
 In the history of music, several examples can be found in which composers use this notation to represent words, names, initial letters or even messages in their music and to “encrypt” a message in their music.
 Apparently, the representation is limited to only eight letters (or nine in the German system) and cannot be used in many cases.